P Visa to the United States

 - Evidence that you or your team has received a significant honor or award in the sport.

 The duration of your stay in the United States with a P1 Visa depends on your sports competition schedule, with a maximum duration of five years, which can be extended for up to another five years.
 If you have a spouse and/or an unmarried dependent child, they may join you or visit with a P4 Visa.

 If you decide you want to stay in the United States by gaining your green card while under the P1 Visa, you may apply for an Adjustment of Status and seek permanent residency.
 This can be a difficult situation, due to the nature of the P1 Visa and the intent to return to one’s home country.
 However, this is usually less of an issue if you apply for a green card after 90 days of entering the United States.

 Contact Our Firm

 If you have questions regarding a P1 Visa for the United States, call our office or fill out the online form on this website for a no-pressure, initial case consultation.
-For an athlete visa to the United States, come to Pilkington Law Firm.
+For an athlete visa to the United States, come to Pilkington Immigration.
 We will review your case and your options with their respective benefits and drawbacks, and any alternatives that you may have.